Skip to main content

 generate a fatal "record_overflow" alert; a DTLS endpoint that

-receives a record larger than its advertised limit MAY either
+receives a record larger than its advertised limit SHOULD discard the

-generate a fatal "record_overflow" alert or discard the record.
+record and SHOULD NOT generate a fatal "record_overflow" alert.
 An

 endpoint MUST NOT add padding to records that would cause the length